ebezzam/slm-controller/README.md

 ### Holoeye SLM installation

-The SDK needed for [Holoeye LC 2012](https://holoeye.com/lc-2012-spatial-light-modulator/) `is only supported on Windows operating systems!` Hence a Raspberry Pi directly is impossible.
-A device with a live Windows instance is needed to use the Holoeye SLM.
-In the future we will check if Windows running inside a container on a Raspberry Pi is an option though.
+The SDK needed for [Holoeye LC 2012](https://holoeye.com/lc-2012-spatial-light-modulator/) `is only supported on Windows operating systems!` Hence using a Raspberry Pi directly is not currently supported, and a device with a live Windows instance is needed to use the Holoeye SLM.
+In the future we will check if Windows running inside a container on a Raspberry Pi is a possibility.

 <!-- TODO check windows in a container -->

 Additionally, you need to perform some manual installation steps, explained in the next section, after having run the installation script above.

-### Manual installation for Holoeye SLM
+#### Manual installation for Holoeye SLM

-For being able to use using the Holoeye LC
-2012 SLM implemented in the
-project you will need to manually download Holoeye's [SLM Display SDK](https://customers.holoeye.com/slm-display-sdk-v3-0-for-python-windows/) and install it.
-Unfortunately, `only Windows operating systems are supported currently by the SDK!` Just follow the installation instructions.
-The script located at `slm_controller/holoeye` is then determining the specific path to your installation of the SDK automatically at runtime whenever it is needed.
+In order to use the Holoeye LC 2012 SLM, you will need to manually download Holoeye's [SLM Display SDK](https://customers.holoeye.com/slm-display-sdk-v3-0-for-python-windows/) and install it.
+Unfortunately, `only Windows operating systems are currently supported by the SDK!` Just follow the installation instructions.
+At runtime of this project's code, the script `slm_controller/holoeye` automatically determines the specific path of your SDK installation.
 But note that this step is not a requirement for the other SLMs to work.

 ## Example scripts

-In `examples` you can find various example scripts that control an RGB and a binary (monochrome) Adafruit SLM, a Nokia SLM and a Holoeye SLM.
+In `examples` you can find various example scripts that show how to control the supported SLMs.

 First, activate the virtual environment: